 14. …or give one great meaningful favor

-For close friends and family who actually would like something to remember your big day, choose just one really great meaningful gift.
+For close friends and family who actually would like something to remember your big day, choose great sustainable wedding gift ideas.

-My sister-in-law gave all of us bridesmaids really neat pottery mugs made my a local artisan.
+My sister-in-law gave all of us bridesmaids really neat pottery mugs made by a local artisan.
 Something like this (not quite, but similar).